Keith David: Stage

+In the 1980s, David worked with La MaMa Experimental Theatre Club and toured Italy and Greece with productions of Jerusulem and Mythos Oedipus.

 In 1992, David received a Tony Award nomination for Best Supporting Actor in a Musical for his performance in Jelly's Last Jam.
 David received raves for his Shakespeare work on stage in Central Park, New York City.
 In 1995, he played the lead as Floyd "Schoolboy" Barton in August Wilson's Seven Guitars on Broadway.
 In 1995, David acted alongside Whitney Houston, Cedric the Entertainer, and Samuel E. Wright in the 1995 Apollo revival of The Wiz.
 In May 2006, he appeared in the musical Hot Feet on Broadway in New York.
 David appeared in the 2013 revival of August Wilson's Joe Turner's Come and Gone at the Mark Taper Theater in Los Angeles.
 Directed by Phylicia Rashad, he played the part of innkeeper Seth Holly.

 His performance in Ebony Repertory Theatre's 2014 Paul Robeson by Phillip Hayes Dean was scheduled for March 12, 2014, but was postponed due to a knee injury and opened on Friday, March 21, 2014.

 From April 21, 2015, to May 10, 2015, Keith David starred as Dolomite in the off-Broadway play ToasT.
 The play (produced by Lemon Andersen and co-starred Hill Harper) was set in the Attica Prison around the time of its 1971 prison riot and told of the lives of its prisoners, using poetic prose.

 Personal life

-He has been married twice and has a son from his first marriage and two daughters from his second marriage.
+David has been married twice and has a son from his first marriage and two daughters from his second marriage.

 When asked in an interview on his narration work of The Bible if he was a religious man, he said: "I'm not a religious man.
 I'm a man of spirit.
 Religion can get political.
 I believe in God and spirit.
 I believe in church.
 I've been baptized.
 I've gone to Catholic, Baptist, Episcopal and Church of God in Christ."
 In the same interview, he credited his success to God's grace and said his favorite scripture is Psalm 116.

 During a live Twitter Q&A in 2017, David listed Dr. Facilier, Spawn, and Goliath as his three favorite voice roles.

 In April 2023, David endorsed author Marianne Williamson in the 2024 Democratic presidential primaries.